Samwei1/autism-related-behavior/README.md

 |           |*Armflapping*|*Headbanging*|*Spinning*|
 |:-----------------:|:--------:|:----------:|:-----------:|
 | `No. Videos in our new dataset ` |   20   |    21    |      20      |

+The detail of each video is shown in url_list.pdf.

 ### Feature extractor
 There are some feature extractors that you can use
 1. EfficientNet (Remember to install EfficientNet package)